-- 9.1.1 There are likely significant effects to the European sites of Portholme SAC and The Ouse Washes SAC/SPA/Ramsar from the Stevington Neighbourhood Development Plan, but only in combination with other plans. - 9.1.2 With alterations to the current policy on the natural environment (EN01) in the Stevington Neighbourhood Development Plan, the likely significant effects can be avoided or mitigated against meaning there are no adverse impacts on qualifying features or site integrity assuming other local plans and neighbourhood plans (adopted and emerging) in the catchment of The River Great Ouse similarly avoid or mitigate against the same likely significant effects. - 9.1.3 The avoidance of the impacts of increased flooding and pollution in the River Great Ouse depends on the efficacy of Anglian Water's Water Recycling Centres.
-The assumption has to be made that future HRAs for strategic plans of Anglian Water show that flooding and pollution are avoided or mitigated against. - 9.1.4 There is no reason arising from this Habitat Regulations Assessment to prevent the Stevington Neighbourhood Development Plan from being adopted in the context of the Habitat Regulations 2017.
+- 9.1.1 There are likely significant effects to the European sites of Portholme SAC and The Ouse Washes SAC/SPA/Ramsar from the Thurleigh Neighbourhood Development Plan, but only in combination with other plans. - 9.1.2 With alterations to the current policies HS2 and HS3 in the Thurleigh Neighbourhood Development Plan (TNDP), the likely significant effects will be addressed and can be avoided or mitigated against by following the policies 43S and 44 of the Bedford Borough Local Plan to 2030.
+These policies are listed after paragraph 4.9 of the draft TNDP and assuming other local plans and neighbourhood plans (adopted and emerging) in the catchment of The River Great Ouse similarly avoid or mitigate against the same likely significant effects there will be no adverse impacts on qualifying features of the European sites. - 9.1.3 The avoidance of the impacts of increased flooding and pollution in the River Great Ouse depends on the efficacy of Anglian Water's Water Recycling Centres.
+The assumption has to be made that future HRAs for strategic plans of Anglian Water show that flooding and pollution are avoided or mitigated against. - 9.1.4 There is no reason arising from this Habitat Regulations Assessment to prevent the Thurleigh Neighbourhood Development Plan from being adopted in the context of the Habitat Regulations 2017.